ibpsa/modelica-ibpsa/Annex60/Experimental/Pipe/readme.rst

 .. [#f1] Fixmes can be found in the source text.
 .. [#f2] This delay operator stores the entrance time for each fluid parcel that flows into the pipe.
 The ``spatialDistribution`` operator makes the entrance time propagate through the pipe in the same way as the fluid does.
 When the fluid parcel exits the pipe, this tracked entrance time is compared to the current time, which is the delay ``tau``.
+.. [#f3] This code was included in each ``HeatLoss`` block, which means that only the delay time in one flow direction needs to be logged in this block.